The NHS has a duty to spend the money it receives from the Government in a fair way, considering the health needs of the whole community.

 To apply for this treatment, an Individual Funding Request is made.
 The priority is paying for those medicines and treatments that are proven to work well, can demonstrate they improve people's health, and offer good value for money.

 Individual Funding Requests

-An Individual Funding Request (IFR) is an application to fund healthcare which is not usually given by the NHS.
-These requests are considered by an IFR Panel who look at evidence of clinical and cost effectiveness, as well as equity for the whole population.
+An Individual Funding Request (IFR) is an application to fund healthcare that is not usually given by the NHS.
+These requests are considered by an IFR Panel which looks at evidence of clinical and cost-effectiveness, as well as equity for the whole population.